Navigating the UI

 Running a Codebase Audit

-- Navigate to Audit in the sidebar
+- Navigate to Audit

 - Click Run Audit to start a scan